The Dirac Majorana Confusion Theorem in the Presence of Flavor-Changing Neutral Currents: A CP-Filter Mechanism: Scattering Cross-Sections and Phenomenological Consequences

 \subsubsection{Dirac Case}

-For a Dirac neutrino, the couplings are the sum of the Standard Model (SM) and New Physics (NP) contributions.
-The diagonal channel ($\alpha = \beta$) contains the SM interference, while the non-diagonal channels ($\alpha \neq \beta$) are driven exclusively by the NP vector boson $Z'$:
+For a Dirac neutrino, the effective chiral couplings are the sum of the Standard Model (SM) and New Physics (NP) contributions.
+Let us explicitly separate these components.
+The diagonal channel ($\alpha = \beta$) contains the SM interference, while the non-diagonal channels ($\alpha \neq \beta$) are driven exclusively by the NP vector boson $Z'$.
+We define the general chiral couplings as: